paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-049-military-selective-service.md

 ### Statutory Notes

+#### Amendment of Section
+Pub.
+L. 119–60, div.
+A, title V, § 535(b)(4), (c), Dec.
+18, 2025, 139 Stat.
+872, provided that, effective one year after Dec.
+18, 2025, this section is amended as follows:

+(1) in subsection (d)—

+(A) by striking “, neglecting, or refusing to perform the duty of registering imposed by” and inserting “registration under”; and

+(B) by striking “, or within five years next after the last day before such person does perform his duty to register, whichever shall first occur”;

+(2) in subsection (e)—

+(A) by striking “the Secretary of Health and Human Services” and inserting “Federal agencies”;

+(B) by striking “by a proclamation of the President” and inserting “to be registered”;

+(C) by striking “to present themselves for and submit to registration under such section”; and

+(D) by striking “by the Secretary”; and

+(3) by striking subsection (g).

+See 2025 Amendment notes below.

 #### References in Text
 This chapter, referred to in subsecs. (a) and (b), was in the original “this title”, meaning title I of act June 24, 1948, ch.
 625, 62 Stat.
 604, which is classified principally to this chapter.
 For complete classification of title I to the Code, see Tables.